-- People with multiple to do lists: part of it in their diary, or a special notebook, or an App on their phone, or a combination of the 3, the rest on lose sheets of paper, post-its, back of envelopes etc.
+- People with multiple to-do lists: part of it in their diary, or a special notebook, or an App on their phone, or a combination of the 3, the rest on loose sheets of paper, post-its, back of envelopes, etc.

 Hum… But so how?

 The only way to manage your to-do’s is to have one single and consistent location where you capture all your to-do’s.
 Ideally, it should be your diary so you can associate a day and time to each of your to-do’s.